-Mr. PAIMER (United States of America) informed the Commission that he had gathered from conversations he had had with Mr. Eban and Mr. Shiloah of the Israel delegation that the reaction of their Government to the Commission's Supplementary Peport would not be unfavourable.
+Mr. PALMER (United States of America) warned the Commission that he had gathered from conversations he had had with Mr. Eban and Mr. Shiloah of the Israel delegation that the reaction of their government Commission's Supplementary Report would not be unfavourable.
 Although there were certain passages which they would have preferred not to see included, they seemed to consider that on the whole the report was a fair one.

-Mr. Eban had told Mr. Palmer that, in view of the fact that his Government was now unable to agree to take back even as many refugees as they had previously offered to accept, it would, in his opinion, be inadvisable to allow the refugees to continue to believe that come of them would be repatriated.
-The retention of such a hope might prevent ther from co-operating in schemes for resettlement.
+Mr. Eban had told Mr. Palmer that in view of the fact that his Government was now unable to agree to take back even as many refugees as they had previously offered accept, it would, in his opinion, be inadvisable to allow the refugees to continue to believe that some of them would be repatriated.
+The retention of such a hope might prevent them from co-operating in schemes for resettlement.